The day finally arrives…

 This means you will want to avoid taking any extra thyroid medication if at all possible.

-If you or your doctor slips up and gives you too much thyroid medication then you risk shutting down the brain-thyroid connection which may result in a drop in highly effective thyroid hormone production (T3).
+If your doctor slips up and gives you too much thyroid medication then you risk shutting down the brain-thyroid connection which may result in a drop in the highly effective T3 thyroid hormone.

 These blood tests will help you understand how much T3 is floating around in your system and how suppressed the brain-thyroid connection is.